Learn How a Short Sale or a Foreclosure Affects Credit

 Sellers may wonder whether doing a short sale would affect their credit less than completing a foreclosure, and whether there are other advantages between the two.
 While in foreclosure, and depending on state laws, a seller could possibly stay in the property, essentially rent free, for four months to a year before being forced to vacate.
 But that fact alone does not mean a foreclosure is better.

-Whereas a short sale involves offering the home for sale, generally listed through MLS.
-Potential home buyers will make appointments to view the home, some will make lowball offers, agents might hold open houses and, in general, a seller's life will be disrupted, all in the hopes that a buyer will buy the home.
+A short sale involves offering the home for sale, generally listed through MLS.
+Potential home buyers will make appointments to view the home, some will make lowball offers, agents might hold open houses, and, in general, a seller's life will be disrupted, all in the hopes that a buyer will buy the home.

 Basics of a Short Sale